Cassandra Levesque

-Cassandra Levesque (born c.
-1999) is an American politician in the state of New Hampshire.
+Cassandra Levesque (born May 3, 1999) is an American politician in the state of New Hampshire.
 She has been a Democratic member of the New Hampshire House of Representatives since 2018, representing the Strafford 4 district.
 Levesque has contributed to efforts to eliminate child marriage in New Hampshire.

 Early life

 Levesque became a Girl Scout when she was five years old.
 She began researching child marriage as a project for the program's Gold Award.
 Levesque worked with her state Representative, Jackie Cilley, to draft a bill that would eliminate provisions allowing minors to marry with judicial and parental consent.
 The state House of Representatives voted against the bill's passage.
 Despite the bill's failure, other legislation sponsored by Cilley passed which raised the minimum age for marriage from 13 to 16.
 Levesque said she would continue to advocate for the minimum marriage age to be raised to 18.

 Electoral politics

 When both incumbents from the Strafford 4 district, Cilley and Len Turcotte, decided to retire, local Democrats convinced Levesque to run in the 2018 election.
 Levesque was elected on a campaign of representing small businesses and addressing water-quality issues.
 At 19, she became the youngest serving member of New Hampshire's legislature.
 Levesque has continued to press the issue of child marriage in the legislature.

+Levesque is one of the few members of Generation Z serving within the New Hampshire House of Representatives, alongside Valerie McDonnell, a Republican.
+Both Levesque and McDonnell spoke at Dartmouth College in 2026.